AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 ### DNSCEPAT

-[DNSCEPAT](https://dnscepat.id/) DNS is built for Security, Privacy and Fast Connectivity for you.
+[DNSCEPAT](https://dnscepat.id/) DNS is built for you with Security, Privacy and Fast Connectivity in mind.

 #### Asia DNS Server